JimDesu/basis-lang/spec.md

 ## Appendix E. Static Analyses (Joint CFG-Walking Composition)

-This appendix specifies the four static analyses the Basis typechecker performs over each command body's control-flow graph: initialization tracking, failure-state lattice, READ-taint, and fexpr-relevance taint.
+This appendix specifies the five static analyses the Basis typechecker performs over each command body's control-flow graph: initialization tracking, failure-state lattice, READ-taint, fexpr-relevance taint, and obligation tracking.
+The first four are specified here (E.2–E.5); the obligation analysis is specified with the obligation system itself (§10.5) and appears below only as it composes with the others.
 The analyses share a single forward-flow walk over the CFG and produce a *joint state vector* at each program point; their join points and transfer functions interact only at the boundaries enumerated below.

 ### E.1 The Shared CFG Walk